 November 30, 2021

-The comforting embrace, enchanting music, and rhythmic motion of the milonguero style of tango can lull a woman into a daydream-like state - akin to a baby swaying to sleep in her cradle - so deeply that when the tanda ends, she may not want to wake.
+The warm embrace, enchanting music, and rhythmic motion of the milonguero style of tango can lull a woman into a dreamlike state—akin to a baby gently rocked to sleep in a cradle.
+The sensation can be so profound that, when the tanda ends, she may not want to wake.
 I call this magical experience the “cradle effect” (see Tango Is a Feeling).

-At the beginning of a tanda, a woman may try to keep some distance if she doesn’t know her partner well.
-However, an experienced leader knows how to help her relax, ease her resistance, and captivate her with the dance.
-Here are three ways to achieve this.
+At the beginning of a tanda, a woman may maintain a certain distance, especially if she’s unfamiliar with her partner.
+But an experienced leader knows how to help her relax, dissolve any resistance, and immerse herself in the dance.
+Here are three ways to create that experience:

 2. Engage Her with the Music

-The second is to immerse her in the music, or figuratively speaking, hypnotize her with the music.
-You must dance the music and not the steps, so that her attention is tuned to the music rather than the steps.
-You have to let her resonate with the music and forget about the movements in order to enter the daydreaming state.
-To do so you need to present her with your own interpretation of the music.
-If you step to every beat mechanically without any interpretation, then she will do the same without actually listening to the music.
-Here again, good music plays a crucial role, which, however, is in the hands of the DJ.
-Dancers can only use whatever music provided to them as much as possible (see My Two Cents on Music Selections).
+The second key is to immerse her in the music, or, metaphorically, to hypnotize her with it.
+Dancing the music rather than the steps can guide her attention away from technique and into pure connection with the melody.
+When you present your own interpretation of the music, she can fully lose herself in it.
+But if you step mechanically to every beat without nuance or variation, she will likely do the same without truly listening.
+Here, the quality of music plays a critical role, which, however, is in the hands of the DJ.
+Dancers can only use whatever music is provided as much as possible (see My Two Cents on Music Selections).

 3. Keep the Steps Simple

-The third is to make the steps simple and easy so that she doesn't need to work hard on the movements and is able to give her full attention to the music and feelings.
-You should not make her do intricate, fancy steps because the goal here is to mesmerize her and not to impress.
-Difficult steps defeat that purpose.
-Generally speaking, natural, small, simple, and rhythmic movements make it easier for the woman to enter a state of surrender.
-When you feel her stop struggling and fully give herself over to the moment, she is in that state.
+The third element is to keep the steps natural and simple, so she doesn’t need to work hard on the movements and can instead give her full attention to the music and feelings.
+Avoid complex or flashy figures—the goal isn’t to impress but to mesmerize.
+Intricate choreography can be distracting, preventing her from surrendering to the experience.
+Generally, simple, small, rhythmic movements make it easier for a woman to let go and surrender.
+When you feel her soften, stop resisting, and give herself over to the dance, she has entered that state.

-On her part, all she needs to do is relaxing her body and surrendering herself to the man (see Learning Tango: Two Perspectives).
-The woman must overcome her ego, independence and desire to act, focusing instead on the embrace, connection, music, feelings, synchronization and being one with the man.
-Women in general are more intuitive, emotional, and responsive to music and sensory hypnosis, which may explain tango’s particular allure for them.
+On her part, all she needs to do is relax and surrender (see Learning Tango: Two Perspectives).
+The woman must let go of her ego, independence, and desire to act, focusing instead on the embrace, connection, music, feelings, synchronization, and being one with the man.
+Women, by nature, tend to be more intuitive, emotional, and responsive to music and sensory hypnosis, which may explain tango’s particular allure for them.

-That said, the “cradle effect” is not exclusive to women.
-Men, too, desire to be rocked to sleep in a woman's cozy embrace.
-When both partners know how to do it, the dance becomes mesmeric, intoxicating and unforgettable (see Tango Is a Relationship).
+That said, the cradle effect isn’t exclusive to women.
+Men, too, long to be cradled in a woman’s warm embrace.
+When both partners understand how to create this experience together, the dance becomes mesmeric, intoxicating, and unforgettable (see Tango Is a Relationship).

 November 18, 2021